aniravi24/quick-itinerary-cost-calc/README.md

 # quick-itinerary-cost-calc
-Quick guesstimate calculator for out-of-state hackathons
+Quick cost guesstimate calculator for out-of-state hackathons

 # Functionality
 Uses Google's QPX Express API to calculate flight cost of a round trip with an individual person